 Back in late July 2009 we first glanced a laced Vibram Five Fingers shoe (Not to mention the running-specific Five Fingers Bikila next to it), many a fan’s mind reeled at the notion — what is that thing?
 Laces?
 Are we looking at Al Bundy’s “God’s Shoes?”

 No, it was the Vibram FiveFingers Speed, all retro-styled and svelte.
 Today (May 2010!), I’ve gotten my feet into a pair of the FiveFingers Speed.
 I had to special order (Called in a favor!) straight from the United Kingdom because the Speed

-isn'twasn't going to be released in the United States.
-Note: The FiveFingers Speed has been released in the U.S. for puchase as of May 31, 2011 — see CitySports for one online retailer selling them wtih free shipping for about a hundred bucks.
+isn’twasn’t going to be released in the United States.
+Note: The FiveFingers Speed was released in the U.S. for purchase as of May 31, 2011 — see TravelCountry for one online retailer still carrying them with free shipping on orders >$99.